Fraction calculator

 a) Multiply the whole number 1 by the denominator 4.
 Whole number 1 equally 1 * 4/4 = 4/4

-b) Add the answer from previous step 4 to the numerator 3.
+b) Add the answer from the previous step 4 to the numerator 3.
 New numerator is 4 + 3 = 7

 c) Write a previous answer (new numerator 7) over the denominator 4.

-One and three quarters is seven quarters - Multiple: 7/2 * 7/4 = 7 · 7/2 · 4 = 49/8
+One and three quarters is seven quarters. - Multiple: 7/2 * 7/4 = 7 · 7/2 · 4 = 49/8

 Multiply both numerators and denominators.
 Result fraction keep to lowest possible denominator GCD(49, 8) = 1.
 In the following intermediate step, it cannot further simplify the fraction result by canceling.